Dutch Church, Austin Friars: History

 By 1570, the Dutch community was the largest group of expatriates in London, numbering 5,000 out of the 100,000 total population of the time.
 About half of the Dutch in London were Protestants who fled the Flemish Low Countries due to religious persecution.
 Others were skilled craftsman, including brewers, tile makers, weavers, artists, printers and engravers, who came to England for economic opportunities.
 Engraver Martin Droeshout, famous for his 1623 portrait of William Shakespeare, was among the Flemish Protestant emigrants who arrived in London.
+Similarly, engravers Jodocus Hondius and Colette van den Keere fled to London, who married in the Dutch Church in 1587.

 A century later, the arrival of William of Orange brought a second wave of Dutch emigrants to London.
 This second group included noblemen, bankers, courtiers, merchants, architects and artists.